Restoration, ecological management and land use history on the Ecological Preserve

 Students will have the opportunity to learn a wide range of field techniques and restoration strategies.
 This position will provide an excellent opportunity for any student interested in pursuing conservation biology, restoration ecology, natural resource management and/or ecology as a career.

-An interest in land management, restoration, ecological monitoring, and mapping is essential.
+Prerequisites: An interest in land management, restoration, ecological monitoring, and mapping is essential.
 Classes such as GIS: Spatial analysis, Cartography, Ecology, Plant Diversity, Introductory Biology, and Conservation Biology would be helpful.
 Applicants should have plant and animal identification skills and be able to use a dichotomous key.
 The successful candidate must enjoy working outdoors, have good organizational skills, and be capable of working in adverse conditions.
-Experience working with GIS/GPS and conducting research are preferred.